KiUngSong/Vision/ViT/README.md

 Tested on CIFAR10 dataset without validation set for convenience

+When trained on CIFAR10 without pretraining, ViT did not perform as well as EfficientNet in both accuracy & training time, probably due to lack of inductive bias.

 Trained with AutoAugment & CutMix & MixUp

-Without pretraining, ViT did not perform as well as EfficientNet in both accuracy & training time w.r.t. small dataset like CIFAR10, probably due to lack of inductive bias.